 ECO bath kit:

 Below are plant-based, biodegradable, and reusable items that make up my eco bath kit (toiletry bag).
-Carrying these items with me saves precious time and money on the road (I don’t have to search for gluten-free eco products as soon as I land, as they can be hard to find).
-The reusable containers below also help eliminate one-use/travel plastics.
-I feel positive about bringing eco items in my luggage, so travelers can help save the planet.
+After spending years testing out eco products, it’s an immense help to pack superb (and gluten-free) eco products that save me precious time and money on the road (I don’t have to search for them as soon as I land).
+In addition, these items help eliminate one-use/travel plastics.
+I hope sharing these make it easier for others to also help save the planet.
 XO

 Of all the shampoo bars I've tried, this shampoo bar (by far) has been the most exquisite.
 My hair doesn’t feel tacky afterward (important to rinse really well), yet soft and luscious, with no need for conditioner (while it’s lathered, I use my fingers to comb out any tangles, then scrub, then rinse).
 This bar lathers easily, can be used for face, body and shaving—and it helps reduce plastics.
 It has no GMOs, palm, or parabens.
 One bar equals 20 liquid oz.